Cargill/splinter-docs/community/planning/rest_api_authorization.md

 The identity providers used by the REST API are configured indirectly.
-When building the Splinter REST API, one or more authentication types will be configured; based on the authentication types configured, the appropriate identity providers will be created and used in the authorization middleware.
+When building the Splinter REST API, one or more authentication types will be configured; based on the authentication types configured, the appropriate identity providers will be created and used in the authorization guard.

 The interface for identity providers will be defined using the following Rust trait, located in the `splinter::rest_api::auth::identity` module: